-Environmental permits make up the majority (85%) of permitting expenditures, although they represent a small portion of total project costs.
+Environmental permits make up the majority (85%) of permitting expenditures.
 Since the cost of permits is relatively low, the majority of these expenditures are related to the staff time necessary to procure permits and prepare the necessary documents.

 PERMITTING & ENVIRONMENTAL REVIEW